Radio at the heart of communities

 Since 2006, André Mbuta works as a journalist on the radio created by his church, in the heart of the Congolese capital.
 “I became a journalist at CEPM radio to inform, train and educate my community,” explains André, standing in front of the local that houses the studio.

-The radio remains to this day the main media in the Democratic Republic of Congo (DRC).
+The radio remains to this day the main media in the Democratic Republic of the Congo (DRC).
 More than 690 radio stations broadcast throughout the Congolese territory, including about 600 community radio stations initiated by non-governmental organizations, religious denominations or individuals.

 Radio stations serving communities